 This session was both challenging and enlightening for me.

-Since we are stripping back a bit in this post, I thought it would be a good time to talk about how I feel about airbrushing / changing features.
+Since we are stripping back a bit in this post, I thought it would be a good time to talk about how I feel about airbrushing.
 Over the years I have really wanted to pull back on this aspect of editing.
 I have no problems removing temporary features like blemishes (or even moles that are planned to be removed etc.) and I chat with people about this prior to the session.
-Airbrushing / re-structuring can also help with certain poses where breasts might become askew or disappear – I don’t see that as a fundamental change as such.
-Make-up, hair fixes, clothing pinching the skin I also see in a similar vein.
+Airbrushing can also help with certain poses and in this context I don’t see that as a fundamental change as such.
+Make-up, hair fixes, clothing marks on the skin I also see in a similar vein.
 I have only ever been asked once to slim someone down, and I so deeply regretted agreeing to do it for her.
-So now I change only things that I see as impermanent, based on discussions with the person, as I want people to see their unique beauty and fall in love with that.
+So now I change only things that I see as impermanent, based on discussions with the person, as I want people to see their raw unique beauty and fall in love with that.

 A new way of shooting

 So when it came to L’s session I decided that I would really focus on ensuring that everything was absolutely right in camera.
 Surprisingly, I took less photos and found myself really improving on posing.
 This session was actually a real revelation and I’m very grateful, especially that L was happy for me to share her beautiful photographs with you.